+CMS evaluations were completed in 2016, and the Public Review Draft of the CMS Report (CH2M, 2018) was submitted to the US Environmental Protection Agency (EPA) in 2018 and has undergone public review.
 Following final EPA approval of the CMS Report and the final remedies recommended in the report, a Corrective Measures Implementation (CMI) Work Plan will be developed, including a long-term monitoring component to guide final remedy performance monitoring, evaluation, and reporting requirements.
-Prior to completion of the CMI Work Plan, however, annual CAMPs (such as this 2019 CAMP) will be prepared to guide groundwater and surface water monitoring to be conducted at the Facility, and the associated data evaluations to be completed to support ongoing assessment of IM and IC performance.
-Information collected under the 2019 and previous CAMPs will be used in preparation of the CMI Work Plan and the final remedy performance monitoring program, to help develop monitoring objectives, to optimize the monitoring scope and network, and to select appropriate data evaluation techniques.
+Information collected under the 2020 and previous CAMPs will be used in preparation of the CMI Work Plan and the final remedy performance monitoring program.

-1.2 2019 MONITORING PROGRAM OBJECTIVES
+1.2 2020 MONITORING PROGRAM OBJECTIVES

-As described above, the overall goal of the 2019 East Helena CAMP is to provide for collection of groundwater and surface water monitoring data to evaluate the effectiveness of IMs and ICs implemented to date as remedies at the Facility.
+As described above, the overall goal of the 2020 East Helena CAMP is to provide for collection of groundwater and surface water monitoring data to evaluate the effectiveness of IMs and ICs implemented to date as remedies at the Facility.
 The IMs and ICs are intended to reduce mass loading and migration of contaminants in groundwater and surface water, and to prevent exposure to contaminated media.

-To achieve this overall goal, the 2019 CAMP includes data collection to support the following objectives:
+To achieve this overall goal, the 2020 CAMP includes data collection to support the following objectives:

-- (1) Assessment of sitewide groundwater level trends and groundwater flow directions; - (2) Assessment of groundwater quality trends at specific wells located in both Facility source areas and downgradient areas; - (3) Assessment of arsenic and selenium plume geometry and stability; - (4) Evaluation of residential/public water supply well water quality in the area of former smelter site impacts; - (5) Evaluation of surface water flow and quality trends, from upstream of the Facility through the Prickly Pear Creek realignment area, and downstream to Canyon Ferry Road; and - (6) Continued evaluation of groundwater chemistry in CAMU area wells.
+- (1) Assessment of sitewide groundwater level trends and groundwater flow directions; - (2) Assessment of groundwater quality trends for key constituents (arsenic, selenium, chloride, and sulfate) at specific wells located in both Facility source areas and downgradient areas; - (3) Assessment of arsenic and selenium plume geometry and stability; - (4) Evaluation of residential/public water supply well water quality in the area of former smelter site impacts; - (5) Evaluation of surface water flow and quality trends, from upstream of the Facility through the Prickly Pear Creek realignment area, and downstream to Canyon Ferry Road; - (6) Continued evaluation of groundwater chemistry in CAMU area wells; and - (7) Updated assessment of additional smelter-related groundwater constituents (zinc and cadmium) that have persisted at elevated concentrations in selected on-Site wells, and have recently shown increasing concentration trends at some locations (Hydrometrics, 2020).

-Assessment of groundwater level trends, groundwater quality trends, and arsenic and selenium plume geometry and stability (objectives (1), (2), and (3) above) will be addressed through a remedy performance monitoring data evaluation program appropriate to the remediation phase of a RCRA Corrective Action remediation project.
+Assessment of groundwater level trends, groundwater quality trends, and arsenic and selenium plume geometry and stability (objectives (1), (2), and (3) above) will be addressed through a remedy performance monitoring data evaluation program appropriate to the remediation phase of a RCRA

+Corrective Action remediation project.
 A discussion of the performance monitoring data evaluation methods, including the monitoring wells selected for the performance monitoring, is presented in Section 2.
 The CAMP performance monitoring and data evaluation strategy outlined in Section 2 is intended to provide a template (with appropriate modifications) for the final remedy performance monitoring to be included in the CMI Work Plan.
+The CAMP is structured as follows: